In memoriam: Alexander Litvinenko / Before the flood / Brooklyn Stories / Nor his donkey / Nagasaki Stories

 Runtime: 55 min

-Alexander Litvinenko, a former officer of Russian Intellligence Agency FSB, lived in exile in Britain, supposedly under the protection of the Secret Intelligence Service, MI6, when suffered a lingering death at the age of forty-four after being poisoned with the radioactive isotope polonium-210, in November 2006.
+Alexander Litvinenko, a former officer of Russian Intellligence Agency FSB, lived in exile in Britain, supposedly under the protection of the Secret Intelligence Service, MI6, when he suffered a lingering death at the age of forty-four after being poisoned with the radioactive isotope polonium-210, in November 2006.
+Two years before his death, Litvinenko spoke at length with De Putter, and foretold his fate.
 After Litvinenko's death, Jos de Putter interviewed his close friends and widow.
 The result is a stunning and frightening portrait of a man who apparently knew too much.
-Today, the film is all the more urgent, as the British Court started investigations early 2015, that might lead to the proof of the Kremlin's involvement in the most spectacular killing since the Cold War

 2007 CHICAGO INTERNATIONAL DOCUMENTARY FESTIVAL

 The encounter with Alexander Litvinenko was one of the strangest I had.
 Litvinenko told me about his life in the Russian secret service and how he became convinced that Putin was behind the mysterious attacks on Russian apartment buildings in the nineties.
 He gave me a signed copy of his book.
 He also predicted his own death, that occurred two years after our meeting.
 He was poisoned with pollonium…